bordercore/bordercoreai/README.md

 Options:

-- -s: enable AllTalk TTS
+- --tts: enable AllTalk TTS (Text to Speech)
+- --stt: enable STT (Speech to Text)

 To use RAG with a local file: